Vimlesh-2/Library-Management-System/README.md

 • Option to Buy More: If a student's cart value does not meet the redeem code requirement, they are offered the option to add more books to their cart to become eligible for the discount.
 ________________________________________
 9. Renter Checkout
-• Collecting Home Reader Details: When a student chooses to rent a book for home reading, the system collects the number of days the student wishes to rent the book, including their mobile number, address, and other details for contact and shipping.
+• Collecting Home Reader Details: When a student chooses to rent a book for home reading, the system collects the number of days the student wishes to rent the book, along with their mobile number, address, and other contact and shipping details..
 ________________________________________
 10. Daily Sales and Rent Report
 • Sales Summary: At the end of the day, the system generates a detailed report on total sales, rented books, and books read inside the library.
 This report includes quantities and the total income earned from these transactions.